George Newson: Education

+Composition

-Electronic compositions followed in the 1960s, first with the BBC Radiophonic Workshop, where he worked with Delia Derbyshire and produced the music for an experimental drama, The Man Who Collected Sounds with radio producer Douglas Cleverdon.
+Electronic compositions followed in the 1960s, first with the BBC Radiophonic Workshop, where he worked with Delia Derbyshire and produced the music for an experimental drama, The Man Who Collected Sounds, with radio producer Douglas Cleverdon.
 Derbyshire became a lifelong friend.
-In 1967 he embarked on a three month journey across the US, stopping to work at various music studios, including Trumansburg, New York with Robert Moog and the University of Urbana.
+In 1967 he embarked on a three-month journey across the US, stopping to work at various music studios, including Trumansburg, New York with Robert Moog and the University of Urbana.
 He also met John Cage during the trip.
 Back in the UK he produced his tape composition Silent Spring, inspired by Rachel Carson's book and using birdsong recorded at London Zoo.
-It was premiered at the Queen Elizabeth Hall Redcliffe Concert on 15th January 1968 - one of the earliest concerts of electronic music by British composers.
+It was premiered at the Queen Elizabeth Hall Redcliffe Concert on 15 January 1968 - one of the earliest concerts of electronic music by British composers.
 Other electronic pieces from this period include Canto II for clarinet and tape at RAI, Milan and Genus II at the University of Utrecht.

-Newson's abstract electronic works of the 1960s evolved towards an avant garde, post-modern style, incorporating radical collage and theatrical elements, although the basis of his music is often tonal, melodic and lyrical.
+Newson's abstract electronic works of the 1960s evolved towards an avant-garde, post-modern style, incorporating radical collage and theatrical elements, although the basis of his music is often tonal, melodic and lyrical.
 In 1971 came his highest profile commission, by the BBC's William Glock.
-The staged oratorio Arena was written for the Proms, performed in the Roundhouse and conducted by Pierre Boulez, with Cleo Laine as soloist and the The King's Singers.
+The staged oratorio Arena was written for the Proms, performed in the Roundhouse and conducted by Pierre Boulez, with Cleo Laine as soloist and The King's Singers.
 Using a collage of diverse vocal, textual, dramatic and political elements, the piece shows the influence of Berio's Sinfonia of 1968.
-Another BBC commission followed in 1972: Praise to the Air for chorus and instrumental ensemble, setting poetry by George Macbeth.
+Another BBC commission followed in 1972: Praise to the Air for chorus and instrumental ensemble, setting poetry by George MacBeth.

+Later career

-During the 1970s Newson was appointed Cramb Research Fellow at Glasgow University and Composer-in-Residence at Queen’s University, Belfast.
+During the 1970s Newson was appointed Cramb Research Fellow at Glasgow University and Composer-in-Residence at Queen's University, Belfast.
 In 1984 he was invited by Boulez to work at IRCAM in Paris.
 The Ensemble intercontemporain, commissioned him to compose I Will Encircle the Sun (Aphelion/Perihelion), which they performed in 1989.

-Newson has continued to compose.
-His more recent work includes the one act opera Mrs Fraser’s Frenzy, written for the Canterbury and Cheltenham Festivals in 1994, a percussion concerto Both Arms for Evelyn Glennie in 2002, and the piano trio Cantiga (2004), performed at the Rye Festival.
-He lives in the village of Stone in Oxney in Kent, near the border of East Sussex.
-There are few commercial recordings of his music but some excepts are available on SoundCloud.
+Newson continued to compose.
+His later work included the one act opera Mrs Fraser’s Frenzy, written for the Canterbury and Cheltenham Festivals in 1994, a percussion concerto Both Arms for Evelyn Glennie in 2002, and the piano trio Cantiga (2004), performed at the Rye Festival.
+There are few commercial recordings of his music but some excerpts are available on SoundCloud.

-Photographic career
+Photography

-Newson is also known for his photography, particularly for his portraits of composers.
+Newson was also known for his photography, particularly for his portraits of composers.
 There are two self-portraits at the National Gallery in London, and more than 50 others, including portraits of David Bedford, Richard Rodney Bennett, Harrison Birtwistle, Alexander Goehr, Hans Keller, Nicholas Maw, Andrzej Panufnik and Priaulx Rainier.
-He is also an amateur ornithologist, something celebrated in Michael Longley's poem Stone-in-Oxney, which is dedicated to Newson.